 13.5.4.1 Introduction

-This test is used to measure the sensitiveness of the substance to friction stimuli and to determine if the substance is too dangerous to transport in the form tested.
+This test is used to measure the sensitiveness of the substance to friction stimuli and to determine if the substance is too dangerous in the form tested.
 The test substance is subjected to a vertical compression force under a non-rotating wheel, while the substance is moved in a horizontal direction on a sliding anvil.
 It is applicable to solid, semisolid, and powder substances.

 13.5.4.2 Apparatus and materials